Elections in Cuba: Human rights organizations

+The Swedish human rights group Civil Rights Defenders released a statement regarding the 2023 elections in Cuba that claimed "Cubans are allowed to vote but not to choose".
+This is reasoned to be because no opposition parties are allowed to run in Cuba, and debate amongst candidates is legally discouraged, removing all meaningful difference from the decision of Cuban voters.

 Political figures

-Many other notable political figures have commented on Cuba and democracy.
-At a conference held by the International Committee for Democracy in Cuba called “Towards democracy in Cuba”, former Czech leader Václav Havel stated, “democracy and prosperity in Cuba depend on the support for Cuban dissidents, the better the chances for a future peaceful transition of the Cuban society to democracy.”
-Havel has also described Cuba as “the biggest prison on earth”.
-In 2006 Peruvian Presidential candidate and Bolivarian Ollanta Humala stated that “Obviously, according to our standards Cuba does not qualify as a democracy,” but added that Peru “is democratic, we have democratized poverty”.
+Many notable political figures have commented on Cuba and democracy.
+In 2006, Peruvian presidential candidate and Bolivarian Ollanta Humala stated, "Obviously, according to our standards Cuba does not qualify as a democracy," but added that Peru "is democratic; we have democratized poverty".